Suman-byte8/Silver-Arcade-Premire-Frontend/README.md

         *   **Special Offers**: Highlighted with a tags icon.
         *   **Wi-Fi**: Represented with a Wi-Fi icon.
 *   **Styling:** The component uses Tailwind CSS for styling, featuring a clean, modern look with a shadow effect to make it stand out.
+*   **Responsive Layout**: Made the component responsive, ensuring it displays as a one-liner flex layout that wraps appropriately on smaller screens.

 ## Footer Section